Tax in Mali

 Who is a Malian tax resident?

-Tax residents have habitual residence in Mali, are present 183+ days, or have Mali-source professional activity.
-Worldwide income basis.
+Tax residents have habitual residence in Mali, are physically present 183 or more days in the tax year, or have Mali-source professional activity as principal occupation.
+Residents are taxed on worldwide income.

 What are the Malian personal income tax rates?